willothy/focus.nvim/README.md

 ## Disabling Focus

-Focus can be disabled by setting a variable for a window (`vim.b.focus_disable = true`) or globally (`vim.b.focus_disable = true`).
+Focus can be disabled by setting a variable for a buffer (`vim.b.focus_disable = true`) or globally (`vim.b.focus_disable = true`).

 If you want to disable Focus for certain buffer or file types you can do